rafaelmaeuer/Asus-UX32VD-Hackintosh/readme.md

 ##### c) Install Karabiner Elements

-- Install Karabiner Elements from `Post-Install/Karabiner-Elements-12.10.0.dmg`
+- Install Karabiner Elements from `Post-Install/Karabiner-Elements-13.1.0.dmg`
 - Switch keys `cmd` with `alt` on left and right side
 - Setup function keys to work as desired

 ##### d) Optimize Clover GUI

-- Unzip and install Clover Configurator from `Post-Install/CloverConfigurator 5.9.3.0.zip`
+- Unzip and install Clover Configurator from `Post-Install/CCG 5.17.3.0.zip`
 - Mount EFI partition, load `config.plist` go to `GUI` section and modify custom boot entries to match your setup

 ---

 ### Troubleshooting

+- If display shows graphical glitches, close lid, wait for sleep and reopen

-- When getting `Error loading kernel cache` reboot until it passes
+- ~~When getting `Error loading kernel cache` reboot until it passes~~
+  (should be fixed with OpenRuntime.efi)

-- On `USBSMC Error` check if your Installer-Drive is USB3, use an USB2 Drive (or cable/adapter) instead
+- ~~On `USBSMC Error` check if your Installer-Drive is USB3, use an USB2 Drive (or cable/adapter) instead~~ (not more valid for Big Sur)

 - If EFI partition is messed up and boot only works in safe mode, mount EFI with: